timmh/aecompression/README.md

 ### Interactive demo

 Turn your webcam into a camera trap!
 Our demo, `demo.ipynb` will capture a sequence of images from your webcam (much like a camera trap does).
-Take this moment to live out your fantasies of being a wild animal, roaming free in the wildnerness of your choosing, unaware of the human technology surveiling you.
+Take this moment to live out your fantasies of being a wild animal, roaming free in the wilderness, unaware of the human camera trap technology surveiling you.
 Take this guy as an example, caught as he emerges from behind a domesticated croton:

 <img width="1206" alt="Screenshot 2024-12-14 at 7 22 49 PM" src="https://github.com/user-attachments/assets/e92ca293-d84f-4817-9e7a-e1ff9ab783da" />